deoostfrees/Gibki/README.md

 </div>
 ```

-These breakpoints can be customized/expanded using SCSS variables:
+These breakpoints can be customized using Sass variables:

 ```scss
 // Breakpoints map